 Generally, your stipends will arrive around the first of the month paying for the month prior.
 Depending on processing volumes in the regional VA office, payments may be delayed.
 If you do not receive your payment on/around the first of the month, you will receive back-pay for anything that you are owed.
 Questions regarding payments should be directed to the VA hotline at 1-888-442-4551.

-Review the award(s) and the materials available with your notification.
-After you pay your admissions enrollment deposit, you will receive information about how to log on to RIT eServices at www.rit.edu/eservices to accept/decline/reduce loans or work-study, if offered to you.
+Review the award(s) and the materials offered in your notification.
+After you pay your admissions enrollment deposit, you will receive information about how to log on to RIT eServices to accept/decline/reduce loans or work-study, if offered to you.

 Review your fall class schedule to determine your availability outside of class/lab time for a part-time job.
 Positions for the fall semester will be posted closer to the start of the semester, and are posted through the Student Employment Office (SEO) website.
 RIT does not assign or guarantee a part-time job, but the SEO will help facilitate the job search process.
 Students are paid bi-weekly through a payroll check and your earnings can be used for personal expenses throughout the year.

 Many families will consider the federal PLUS which is a loan that a parent borrows on the student’s behalf.
-To begin the 2021-2022 PLUS loan application process, complete the Parent PLUS Loan application, the separate Promissory Note, and the Department of Education student loan acknowledgement online after April 1st at studentaid.gov/app/launchPLUS.action.
+To begin the 2021-2022 PLUS loan application process, complete the Parent PLUS Loan application and the separate Promissory Note online after April 1st.

 Because a parent is the borrower under this program, they must have a Federal Student Aid (FSA) ID that can be used as their electronic signature.
-A parent may obtain a FSA ID at fsaid.ed.gov/npas/index.htm.
+A parent may obtain an FSA ID by creating an account.

 Alternative (or non-Federal) educational loans are private loans in the student’s name typically with a creditworthy co-signer.
 We encourage students and families to use alternative loans as a last option after first pursuing all federal loan options.
 Be aware that the student MUST be at least 18 years old at the time of application.
 Students may use any lender they choose.